 We are committed to supporting and maintaining integrity and transparency in the South Pacific through the fight against corruption

 Transparency and integrity are very important values of the Pacific community.
 These are qualities that we assume in every leader and influencer in our community.
 Without them, there is no confidence and trust that we will be led by decisions for a more sustainable accountable region with transparent economic growth and better development outcomes for Pacific peoples.

 Where there are fewer people promoting and advocating for accountability, there are more people taking advantage of the vulnerable.
 This leads to South Pacific nations becoming an attractive target for various criminal activities like drug trafficking and money laundering.

-We strongly advocate for the revitalisation of funding for Melanesian Chapters and have started the work to support colleagues in Fiji, with the aim of seeing the reestablishment of a Fiji chapter of Transparency International.
+We strongly advocated for the revitalisation of funding for our Melanesian Chapters and have started the work to support colleagues in Fiji.
+The aim is to see the reestablishment of a Fiji chapter of Transparency International.

 The project, funded by the Ministry of Foreign Affairs and Trade (MFAT), also includes further work with Integrity Fiji and the development of a risk assessment tool for small nations.

 The corruption barometer is the world’s largest survey that engages with people across the globe who are experiencing or confronting corruption.
 Unlike the Corruption Perception Index, the Corruption Barometer directly surveys members of the population, and has had over 100,000 anonymous responses from over 100 different countries.